gary-archer/oauth.apisample.nodejs/README.md

 ### API is Load Testable

-A basic load test uses promises to fire 5 parallel requests at a time at the API.\
+A basic load test fires batches of concurrent requests at the API.\
-This ensures no concurrency problems, and tests use error rehearsal to ensure useful client responses and logs:
+This enables reliability testing and error rehearsal to ensure useful client responses and API logs:

 ![Load Test](./images/loadtest.png)